 The Castle and Cathedral still dominate the skyline for miles around.
 The Cathedral was famously voted “Britain's favourite building” in a BBC poll.
 Its library is now the most substantially complete of all medieval English libraries.
 The area around Palace Green has been a UNESCO World Heritage site since 1986.
 It attracts over 600,000 visitors a year.

-The University of Durham (the third oldest in England) is generally regarded as one of the UK's top universities (ranked fifth in the Guardian University Guide 2020, sixth in The Complete University Guide 2020 and seventh in the Times and Sunday Times Good University Guide 2020).
+The University of Durham is generally regarded as one of the UK's top universities (ranked fifth in the Guardian University Guide 2020, sixth in The Complete University Guide 2020 and seventh in the Times and Sunday Times Good University Guide 2020).
 According to all three of these guides, Durham's Department of English Studies was the top-ranked English department in the country.

 The city is still a regional administrative centre: County Durham is very much part of England's North-East, but a distinctive part (so be careful who you call a Geordie! – or indeed a Mackem or a Smoggie – as explained here

-While the city has always been dominated by the university, and by tourism, the County was once highly industrialised.
-Indeed, it was here that the history of the railways really begins (specifically in Shildon, Co.
+While the city has always been dominated by the university, and by tourism, the County was, until relatively recently, highly industrialised.
+Indeed, it was here that the history of the railways begins (specifically in Shildon, Co.
 Durham, and with the activities of George Stephenson – see Shildon's Locomotion

-Over the centuries the area has been deeply scarred by mining (mainly of coal, but also of lead and iron), but more recently is has also been scarred (both economically and politically) by the end of the mining industry (and of related heavy industries like steel and ship-building), all of which attracted large numbers of immigrants to the region, especially from Ireland and Cornwall.
+Over the centuries the local landscape has been scarred by mining (mainly of coal, but also of lead and iron): more recently is has also been scarred (both economically and politically) by the end of the mining industry (and of related heavy industries like steel and ship-building), all of which attracted large numbers of immigrants to the region, especially from Ireland and Cornwall.